brinday/GCAM-CMM-supply-demand/README.md

 To reproduce the figures shown in the paper:
 1. clone the repository
-2. download the latest prj files from the zenodo repository for "Output data" and add it to use the _\input\data folder
+2. download the latest prj files from the zenodo repository for "Output data" and add it to the _\input\data folder
 3. run script generate_figures.R